 Evidence-Based Paper

 One health and nursing topic that has been important for many years is that of smoking cessation.
 Over the last few decades, more and more evidence and research has been done to prove that smoking has many negative effects on many of the body systems of the person who is smoking.
 The objective of the evidence-based protocol is “to provide direction to practicing nurses during daily practice in all care settings, both institutional and community” (Registered Nurses Association of Ontario, 2007).
-Along with the protocol, the three articles chosen supported the protocol by emphasizing the importance of the interventions of educating patients about the bad effects of smoking; however, there are some changes that may need to be improved and updated to the original protocol.
+Along with the protocol, the three articles chosen supported the protocol by emphasizing the importance of the interventions of educating patients about the harmfuleffects of smoking; however, there are some changes that may need to be improved and updated to the original protocol.
+Breifly state what these improvements should be.
+I looked in your analysis hoping that you said these there but you did not.

 Evidence-based Protocol

-When searching for the evidence-based protocol, the author chose between a couple of interesting protocols with eventually choosing the subject of smoking cessation.
-As mentioned above, the guideline objective is “to provide direction to practicing nurses during daily practice in all care settings, both institutional and community” (Registered Nurses Association of Ontario, 2007).
-Interventions and practices were considered and brought forth to assure the objective was being met.
+When searching for the evidence-based protocol, the author chose between a couple of interesting protocols eventually choosing the subject of smoking cessation.
+As mentioned above, the guideline objective is “to provide direction to nurses during daily practice in all care settings, both institutional and community” (Registered Nurses Association of Ontario, 2007).
+Interventions and practices were considered and brought forth to assure the objectiveobjectives were was being met.
 The first intervention included the “ask, advise, assist, and arrange” protocol which was a minimal and intensive smoking cessation intervention.
 “Assessing and documenting tobacco use and readiness to quit.
-Advising client of importance of quitting tobacco use.
+Advising clientclients of the importance …. of importance of quitting tobacco use.
 Assisting clients in the smoking cessation process through counseling, education, and offering resources.
 Arranging follow-up and/or referral” (RNAO, 2007).
 The final two interventions proposed in the protocol include re-engagement of clients who have relapsed from a smoking cessation previously and advocating smoke-free spaces and protection from second-hand smoke/smokers (RNAO, 2007).

 In the evidence-based protocol guideline, the researchers also include twelve recommendations to propose to the nursing community to ensure education to patients about smoking cessation.
 The first recommendation was the “ask, advise, assist, arrange” to the last recommendation stating that guidelines can be successfully implemented only where there is adequate planning, resources, organization, and administration support (RNAO).
 Other recommendations included mainly how to prevent second hand smoke and to promote more educational time and interventions in a healthcare setting.
 Researchers stated that educating more patients about smoking cessation will lead to a significant decrease in tobacco related diseases such as heart and lung problems.